Frequently Asked Questions

 primarily because, in addition to our regular attendees, we

-have many children who come on a sporadic drop in basis and
+have many children who come on a part time basis (and in the

 it is our experience that this makes controlling the